umbraco/UmbracoDocs/Add-ons/UmbracoCourier/UsingCourier.md

 - Data types used in the document type
 - Dlls, files, settings, content referenced by data types, like the RTE, and the content picker
 - The template
-- Css, js and images referenced in the template
+- Css, JavaScript and images referenced in the template
 - macros in the template
 - document ids passed as parameters to the macro, which leads to another document its data and so on.